crowbar-archive/crowbar-utils/vagrant_crowbar/readme.md

       guest boxes and you won't lose everything youv'e downloaded.
       * Ubuntu:
         `apt-get install polipo`
-        edit `/etc/polipo/config` to listen on 0.0.0.0
+        edit `/etc/polipo/config` to listen on 0.0.0.0 and restart polipo to pick up the changes verify with `netstat -lntp | grep polipo`

 ### Virtual Box
   * Download and install the latest VirtualBox: https://www.virtualbox.org/wiki/Downloads